espensirnes/download_repo_assignments/README.md

 # User name file usrnames.csv

-Remember to fill usrnames.csv with two columns: The git hub usernames of the students and a group identifier. usrnmaes.csv is semi comma delimited unless you change it in the code.
+Remember to fill usrnames.csv with two columns: The git hub usernames of the students and a group identifier. usrnames.csv is semi comma delimited unless you change it in the code.